Rochan-HM/Sudoku/README.md

 ## Additional Information

 I have used Tesseract OCR for image recognition.
 If you want, you can train a custom Tensorflow Model and import it for character recognition.
 The `predict_2.py` file is one such model.
 I have not used it since the recognition speed is low.
 But it has a higher accuracy.

 The model requires the `model2.ckpt` file to work.
+For generating the `model2.ckpt` file, run the training script `create_model_2.py` by using the command

+    python create_model_2.py

+But first, take the following files:

+    t10k-images-idx3-ubyte.gz
+    t10k-labels-idx1-ubyte.gz
+    train-images-idx3-ubyte.gz
+    train-labels-idx1-ubyte.gz
+and put them into a folder called `MNIST_data` and then run the script.
+Else, you can change the path of the files in the `create_model_2.py`

 ## Credits
 This project was developed by Rochana HM.